 - This resource from the University of Sydney's Research Centre for Children and Families that gives tips for using video chat for family time is also very useful.

 - The Nuffield Family Justice Observatory have also published research about contact arrangements during lockdown.
+You can also watch a webinar on their research here.

 - The PCFSW & Social Work England have produced a Best Practice Guide for Video Call/Contact and Virtual/Online Home Visit this would also be relevant for other countries in the UK.